 While many disruptions are minor and can be managed in the moment, it can be beneficial both to document the incident and follow up with the student.
 Documenting what you experienced and the steps you took will be helpful if you need to pursue a violation of the Student Code of Conduct.
 Clear communication with the student helps to set expectations and prevent further disruption.
 The following are suggestions to consider, following an incident:

 - Document the details about the incident, including the time/date/location, the behavior of the student, the actions you took and how the situation was resolved in the moment.

 - For minor disruptions, an email can serve as both a tool to remedy behavior and to document the incident.
 In the email, you should include the observed behavior, your expectations for class and how they differ from the observed behavior, and the consequences of continued disruption.

 - In some cases, a meeting with the student may be required to discuss the behavior in more depth, explore appropriate solutions and set clear guidelines and consequences.
-You are welcome to contact the Office of Student Conduct ahead of time to discuss how to handle such meetings.
+You are welcome to contact Student Conduct ahead of time to discuss how to handle such meetings.

-- If the disruption is more egregious or a behavior is ongoing, you should submit an Incident Report to alert the Office of Student Conduct about potential violations of the Student Code of Conduct.
+- If the disruption is more egregious or a behavior is ongoing, you should submit an Incident Report to alert Student Conduct about potential violations of the Student Code of Conduct.

 - If you have questions or additional support is necessary, please contact Student Conduct: (567) 661-7159, firstname.lastname@example.org.